TRocket-Labs/vectorlint-action/README.md

 # VectorLint GitHub Action

-A GitHub Action wrapper for [VectorLint](https://www.npmjs.com/package/vectorlint) - AI-powered content linting for Markdown files.
+A GitHub Action wrapper for [VectorLint](https://www.npmjs.com/package/vectorlint) - A command-line tool that evaluates and scores content using LLMs.
+It uses [LLM-as-a-Judge](https://en.wikipedia.org/wiki/LLM-as-a-Judge) to catch content quality issues that typically require human judgement.

-## Features

-- 🤖 AI-powered content analysis using LLMs
-- 📝 Inline code annotations on PRs via reviewdog
-- ✅ GitHub Checks integration
-- 🎯 Configurable severity levels
-- 🔍 Multiple LLM providers (OpenAI, Anthropic, Gemini, Azure OpenAI)

 ## Usage